vanila-io/mention-ghost-theme/README.md

 ##Introduction

-Mention is clean and minimalistic theme with few nice features, like scroll indicator and reading time.
+**Mention** is clean and minimalistic theme with few nice features, **scroll indicator** and **reading time**.
 We got inspired with https://mention.com/blog/ and the guys from Mention give as green light, to go and craft Ghost theme.